 Molecular Dynamics simulations

-ESPResSo is capable of doing classical Molecular dynamics simulations of many types of systems in different statistical ensembles (NVE, NVT, NPT) and non-equilibrium situations, using standard potentials such as the Lennard-Jones or Morse potential.
-It contains many advanced simulation algorithms, which take into account hydrodynamic (lattice Boltzmann) and electrostatic interactions (P3M, ELC, MMMxD).
+ESPResSo is capable of doing classical Molecular dynamics simulations of many types of systems in different statistical ensembles (NVE, NVT, NpT) and non-equilibrium situations, using standard potentials such as the Lennard-Jones or Morse potential.
+It contains many advanced simulation algorithms, which take into account hydrodynamic (lattice-Boltzmann) and electrostatic interactions (P3M, ELC, MMM1D).
 Rigid bodies can be modelled by virtual site interactions, and it can integrate rotationally non-invariant particles.

 Free and open-source

 ESPResSo is free, open-source software published under the GNU General Public License (GPL).
 It is parallelized and can be employed on desktop machines, convenience clusters as well as on supercomputers with hundreds of CPUs.
-The parallel code is controlled via the scripting language Tcl, which gives the software its great flexibility and allows for many unconventional simulation protocols, as are often required when studying coarse-grained models.
+The parallel code is controlled via the Python scripting language, which gives the software its great flexibility and allows for many unconventional simulation protocols, as are often required when studying coarse-grained models.

 Used all over the world